xmonkee/bing-results/README.md

 # googres

-A Clojure library designed to ... well, that part is up to you.
+A Clojure program to pull number of Bing results for a list of queries

 ## Usage

-FIXME
+CLI Application.
+Just make sure the names.txt file and the params.edn file are in the same directory.

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Mayank Mandava

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.